Shhsvri/BIOF045-NGS_Analysis/Day2_DNAseq/lessons/01_alignment.md

 **Questions**

-1. Is this file sorted?
+1. Is the output of our aligner sorted?
-2. What are the columns?
+2. What are the columns in a sam file?

 ### 1.3 Convert your sam file to bam